 Many people with multiple sclerosis report a decline in sexual desire.
 With symptoms like fatigue, muscle spasms, and bladder control problems, it may be hard to think about sex.
 But you can take steps to improve sexual function and intimacy, despite MS.

-How Does Multiple Sclerosis Impact Sexual Function?
+How Does Multiple Sclerosis Affect Sexual Function?

 Sexual arousal begins in the central nervous system, as the brain sends messages to the sexual organs along the nerve pathway in the spinal cord.
-MS-related changes to these nerve pathways can directly or indirectly impair sexual functioning.
+MS-related changes to these nerve pathways can directly or indirectly affect sexual functioning.
 For example, the following symptoms can occur as a direct result of myelin breakdown in the spinal cord or brain:

-- Decreased sex drive
+- Weak sex drive

-- Decreased vaginal lubrication
+- Less vaginal lubrication

-- Decreased vaginal muscle tone
+- Less vaginal muscle tone

 - Problems having an orgasm